rbhadti94/JavaStat/README.md

 ## What is RavMath?
+RavMath is a multifunctional statistics library...

 ## Library Functionalities

+### Basic statistics

+### Probability Distribution Modelling

+### Parametric Data Modelling

 ## Issues & Contact
 I welcome any suggestions to how this library can be improved.
 Please let me know if:
 * There's a mistake you find.
-* A functionality you want added to the library.
+* A functionality is missing from the library.

 Simply raise an issue in the **Issues** tab of the project and I will take a look as soon as I can.